Skip to content

 Elementor

-Several features built into the Elementor site builder—as well as features in some Elementor plugins and extensions—have been observed as contributing factors to degraded site performance during high traffic events.
+Several features built into the Elementor site builder—as well as features in some Elementor plugins and extensions—have caused performance issues.

-.
-This results in excessive amounts of time spent processing Memcache calls and can lead to degraded performance - Resource-intensive rendering:
+• Memcached-related performance issues: A significant number of options are autoloaded in alloptions.
+This results in excessive amounts of time spent processing Memcache calls and can lead to degraded performance

-The above performance issues become exponentially consequential if they occur on a site that requires some areas to be served uncached in order to handle authenticated requests (e.g. WooCommerce).
+The above performance issues become exponentially consequential if they occur on a site that requires some areas to be served uncached in order to handle authenticated requests (e.g. WooCommerce) or if the application is under heavy load.

 Incompatible SVG retrieval operation